phalcon/documentation/docs/filter-validation.md

 !!! info "NOTE"

     The resolution of an array `attribute` option (used when validating a combination of fields) is specific to the `Uniqueness` validator.
-As of 5.14.2 it is implemented in `Uniqueness::getOption()`; `getOption()` on every other validator returns the stored option unchanged.
+It is implemented in `Uniqueness::getOption()`; `getOption()` on every other validator returns the stored option unchanged.

 In the model: